ms/buildtogether.tech/process/index.md

 flattened Boehm's curve over the past thirty years, but it is still takes more effort to fix things later than earlier <cite>Dawson2010</cite>.

+{% include figure
+   id="boehms-curve"
+   img="boehms-curve.svg"
+   alt="Boehm's Curve"
-{% include figure id="boehms-curve" alt="Boehm's Curve" cap="The cost of fixing bugs increases later in the development cycle." fixme=true %}
+   cap="The cost of fixing bugs increases later in the development cycle." %}

 Development teams deal with this in three ways.
 The first is to ignore it.
 If you're being paid a steady salary by a company that can survive delays and cost